catnap89/HelloWorldCommunity/Questions.md

 issues
 1. favorite communities - how to access community owner
-2. userlist doesn't seem to update other than the current user
+2. userlist doesn't seem to update other than the current user (fixed)
-3. like / unlike button to save / remove favorite community is somehow not responsive
+3. like / unlike button to save / remove favorite community is somehow not responsive (fixed)

 4. activeUsers is not joined with user data